MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **False**

-If you set this advanced client setting, auditing information is still sent from the client but the information is limited to labeling activity.
+If you set this advanced client setting, auditing information can still be sent from the client but the information is limited to labeling activity.

 For example: